Guitar, Marimba, Vibraphone

 On a trip to Mexico when he was 18-years-old, Vince’s purchase of a set of bongos began his long-lasting love of percussion instruments.
 Inspired by the soul and energy in Santana’s music, Vince studied music at college and performed with the number one jazz ensembles at both Orange Coast College and Cal State University Long Beach.
 He currently resides in Littlerock, CA, and performs regularly with Hollywood Rockers, Blue Jewels Band, and with Robert Ortiz at various venues in Orange County.

 Carter Aristei, a southern California native, started his musical career in the early 80’s recording tracks for the MUZAK Company.
 Through his friendship and association with the well know drummer Gary Ferguson, Carter began performing at The Sweetwater in Redondo Beach with the “James Conroy Band” as well as the band “Underwater Traffic” at the Comeback Inn in Venice.
 Carter then joined the local South Bay jazz/fusion band “Turnaround” performing regularly at The Lighthouse in Hermosa Beach and The Strand Super Club in Redondo.
-Carter toured for 2 years with CBS Records country music artists on the bill with Mac Davis, Conway Twitty & Bill Cosby.
+Carter worked for two summers with a CBS country recording artist as an opening act for Conway Twitty and Mac Davis.
 Later, while playing recitals at Los Angeles Harbor College, Carter met other musicians and arrangers leading to the formation of the 40s Big Band group “The Swing Of Things” which performed for several years at The Sky Room in Long Beach.
 Currently, Carter is the leader of the Smooth Jazz group “The Jazz Vibe” which plays in the South Bay area, as well as, regularly performing with “Abrakadabra”.

 Tom Bray Trumpet